 Economics 384: Research Project in Economics

 "A course that mirrors today's work world."
-Those are the words of a 2002 SJU economics graduate.
-Here's more of what he says:
+Those are the words of an economics graduate.
+Here's more of what was said:

 I am working as an analyst for a global reinsurance brokerage firm ....
 I remember sitting in ... your classes ... listening to ... stories of graduates who explained ... how their economics courses helped them in their careers.
 To tell you the truth, being the inexperienced college kid that I was ..., it was difficult to perceive how the application of the textbook models and theories could actually be used in the "real" world.
 However, now I look back on those stories you told and realize you were right!